ephbaum/elxrBB-tutorial/docs/00a-outline.md

 - Integrating browser notifications
 - Configuring SMS/Voice notifications with Twilio for Pro Users

-## Lesson 11: Implementing an Event-Driven Architecture (Optional)
-- Overview of event-driven architecture
-- Refactoring the application to use events
-- Implementing event handlers and subscribers

-## Lesson 12: Integrating Real-Time Updates with Phoenix Channels
+## Lesson 11: Integrating Real-Time Updates with Phoenix Channels
 - Overview of Phoenix Channels
 - Setting up channels for topics and replies
 - Implementing real-time updates in the UI

-## Lesson 13: Populating the Animal Names Database and Integrating with JavaScript
+## Lesson 12: Populating the Animal Names Database and Integrating with JavaScript
 - Creating the database table for animal names
 - Importing animal names from an external source
 - Integrating with JavaScript to provide random animal names

-## Lesson 14: Implementing Sub-Topics and Displaying Sub-Topic Counts
-- Adding sub-topic functionality to threaded replies
-- Updating the UI to display sub-topic counts
-- Providing a view for sub-topics

-## Lesson 15: Implementing Accessible Design (a11y)
+## Lesson 13: Implementing Accessible Design (a11y)
 - Overview of accessibility in web applications
 - Best practices for accessible design in elxrBB
 - Implementing and testing accessibility features

-## Lesson 16: Writing Tests for Your Application
+## Lesson 14: Writing Tests for Your Application
 - Introduction to testing in Elixir and Phoenix
 - Writing tests for elxrBB's main features
 - Running tests and interpreting test results

-## Lesson 17: Object-Oriented vs. Functional Programming (Optional)
-- Overview of object-oriented and functional programming paradigms
-- Comparing the two approaches
-- Understanding the advantages and disadvantages of each paradigm

-## Lesson 18: Deploying Your elxrBB Application
+## Lesson 15: Deploying Your elxrBB Application
 - Preparing your application for deployment
 - Deploying elxrBB to a server or cloud platform
 - Configuring the production environment and ensuring security

-## Lesson 19: Customizing and Extending elxrBB
+## Lesson 16: Customizing and Extending elxrBB
 - Overview of customization options for elxrBB
 - Implementing custom features and extensions
 - Contributing to the elxrBB open-source project